gofed/docs/communication_model.md

 ### TODO

-* specify messages
 * specify mechanism of pairing requests of the same kind with responses of the same kind (assign unique ID to each request? how to handle more controllers each on its own node, etc.? => different strategies and implementations of a controller)
-* this is only message related = specification of data representation for API, dependencies, project info, etc. are not subject of this document